Anatoly Kazmirchuk, Ukraine Armed Forces Medical Forces Commander

 - Now that the defense budget for next fiscal year is being formulated, could you tell whether the military medical budget for this year suffice for your needs?
 Has the FY2025 budget request for the Ministry of Defense been formulated already?

-- Of course, I will not reveal the numbers.
+- Of course, I will not reveal specific numbers.
 However, if we look at the beginning of the full-scale invasion by the Russian Federation in 2022-2023, in addition to budgetary funding, which is never sufficient, we received a record high amount of humanitarian aid.
 This aid was diverse, encompassing equipment, medicines, protective gear, individual first-aid kits, tourniquets, stickers and suchlike.
-And when, at the end of the year, we analyzed what we received through centralized and decentralized channels thanks to charitable organizations and equipment assistance from international partners, we saw that the requirement for medical care is very high.
+And when, at the end of the year, we analyzed what we received through centralized and decentralized supply channels thanks to charitable organizations and equipment assistance from international partners, we saw that the requirement for medical care is very high.
 What I can reveal is that the military medical budget for the next fiscal year will not exceed the amount of funding allocated for this year.

 - What is the current situation like with prosthetics care for soldiers with limb loss?
 After all, sometimes we see appeals for donations to people in need of prosthetics.